 Take a few deep breaths.
 When you feel steady, inhale and engage your core muscles.
-DO NOT JUMP!!
+DO NOT JUMP!
 Lift your other leg slowly with your core, while keeping both knees bent for easier balance.
-Again, get comfortable.
-Get balanced.
+Again, get comfortable, get balanced.
 This may be as far as you get on your first try.
-Don’t get discouraged.
-Holding this pose will make the rest of this asana easy with practice.
+Don’t get discouraged, holding this pose will make the rest of this asana easy with practice.

-In a slow, controlled, movement exhale as you lift one foot and point it to the sky.
+In a slow, controlled movement exhale as you lift one foot and point it to the sky.
 In every stage of this asana, take your time.
 Keep breathing.

-Headstands are tricky, but the safest approach is to build the pose from the ground up, checking along the way to ensure your alignment is good, that you’re staying focused, and that you have the strength you need to get into (and out of) the pose safely.
+Headstands are tricky, but the safest approach is to build the pose from the ground up, checking along the way to ensure your alignment is good, that you’re staying focused, and that you have the strength you need to get into and out of the pose safely.

 When done with focus, strength, and care, headstands can be an invigorating part of your yoga practice.
 The pose requires skill and mental fortitude.
 It also develops your core strength and challenges your whole body—from your shoulders to your toes, helping you improve your balance.

-Injuries related to neck and spine should avoid this pose.
 If you’ve recently had an injury or surgery involving your neck, spine, or head, you may need to avoid the pose until you’ve healed.